nodejs/node/doc/api/fs.md

 If `path` resolves to a socket or a pipe, the function will return a system dependent name for that object.

+A path that does not exist results in an ENOENT error.
+`error.path` is the absolute file path.

 ### `fs.realpath.native(path[, options], callback)`

 <!-- YAML